 Queen Elizabeth II plays piano, sang madrigals at Windsor, and has two honorary music degrees

-A brief history of Her Majesty’s musical training, and unwavering devotion to the arts world.
+As the nation marks the Platinum Jubilee, 70 years since The Queen’s ascent to the throne, we give a brief history of Her Majesty’s musical training and steady devotion to the arts world.

 Queen Elizabeth II is a generous patron of classical music and an unwavering devotee to Britain’s musical life, regularly attending concerts, awarding musicians with the highest honours and supporting the nation’s military bands and orchestras.